giampaolo/psutil/docs/api.rst

       the returned list may be incomplete.

     .. note::
+       (Linux, FreeBSD) **raddr** field for UNIX sockets is always set to an empty string.
+This is a limitation of the OS.

+    .. note::
       (Solaris) UNIX sockets are not supported.

-    .. note::
-       (Linux, FreeBSD) **raddr** field for UNIX sockets is always set to "".
-       This is a limitation of the OS.

     .. note::
        (OpenBSD) **laddr** and **raddr** fields for UNIX sockets are always set to